Workplace Safety Procedures for Returning To The Office

 Workplace safety should always be paramount and it’s even more so during a pandemic.
 Before employees start returning to work, the building must be inspected to ensure it’s safe for workers to return.

 If the building was closed for an extended period of time it will need to be checked for rodents and other pests that can move in.
 You also want to make sure that there isn’t any stagnant water in the systems.
 Mold is another problem that can appear when a building is left empty.

 The pandemic has created additional workplace safety hazards that must be addressed before employees return.
 Ventilation systems must be functioning properly, and this includes both heat and air conditioning systems.
 It is also important to increase airflow inside your facility as much as possible.

 Opening windows and doors is effective and inexpensive but it’s not always possible.
 Not all buildings allow for this, and in some cases, it can be a safety hazard.
 Adding fans throughout the building will also improve airflow, and potentially minimizing employees’ contracting the virus.

 Air quality has become a major concern worldwide due to the COVID-19 pandemic.
-While every building should be “aired out” before having employees return to the office, many organizations are also considering HVAC and Upper-Room UV Fixtures.
-You can review and compare the pros and cons of adding HVAC or upper-room UV to your facility by reading this article.
+While every building should be “aired out” before having employees return to the office, many organizations are also considering Air Purification systems.

 Workplace Safety Procedures for Returning to the Office